Struggling with stress, worry or anxiety? Don't go it alone. We're here to help.

 Interested in getting connected to Counseling and Psychiatric Services located at the College of Engineering and Applied Science or the main CAPS location?
 The college’s embedded therapist, or any other CAPS counselor, is available to discuss options for mental health services.

 All CAPS staff have transitioned to remote meetings with current students until further notice.
 To access remote services 24/7, please call 303-492-2277.
 Please visit the CAPS webpage for the most up-to-date information.

 Engineering Center Quiet Room

-ECOT 359 is a designated space in the Engineering Center for quiet reflection and meditation – a place for people of all beliefs, cultures and backgrounds to gather.
+ECOT 359 is a designated space in the Engineering Center for quiet reflection and meditation – a place for people of all beliefs, cultures and backgrounds.

 OVA provides free and confidential information, consultation, support, advocacy and short-term counseling services to students, graduate students, faculty and staff who have experienced a traumatic, disturbing or life disruptive event, including but not limited to crime, discrimination, assault, sexual assault, partner abuse, harassment, stalking and other types of traumatic experiences.
 Located at the Center for Community, N450 or 24/7 by phone at (303) 492-8855.

 Take charge and manage your emotional health and well-being online at your own pace with SilverCloud Health.
 This free app offers immediate access to online programs for stress, anxiety and depression.
 Each module offers information, tips and interactive activities to better understand your one's emotional well-being.